kpidiba/angular_learning/signals/readme.md

 ### What is an observable?

 An [observable](https://rxjs.dev/guide/observable) is a collection of objects which can be observed in time, they are part of alibrary called [RxJS](https://rxjs.dev/guide/overview) which is often used in tandem with the Angular framework to manage asynchronous events.
 Unlike a normal array it does not keep memory of the elements, it just emits them.
 To get a silly visual aid: we can imagine an observable as a fast food employee manning the drive-through window: it just knows that it has to deliver bags of objects to consumers as time passes, in an uninterrupted line of customers that go by during the day.

 ![observable as a drive through employee delivering data object to consumer](https://tech.sparkfabrik.com/images/content/angular-signals/drive_through.png "observable as a drive through employee delivering data object to consumer")

 As much as they can work with synchronous data, observables shine in working with asynchronous events (clicking on keyboard keys, mouse clicks, HTTP calls responses) or notifications (a completed or failed process).
 But they are not perfect, as observables require a manual subscription, and of course a manual un-subscription.
-Moreover, the data is not readily available but has to be extracted from the emitted values stream first.
-On the other hand, signals don’t need a manual subscription, or more precisely, they have an implicit quasi-subscription automatically managed when a consumer starts listening to a signal’s value.
-In addition, a signal can be called and read directly, immediately obtaining the value it encapsulates.
+Moreover, the data is not readily available but has to be extracted from the emitted values stream first On the other hand, signals don’t need a manual subscription, or more precisely, they have an implicit quasi-subscription automatically managed when a consumer starts listening to a signal’s value.In addition, a signal can be called and read directly, immediately obtaining the value it encapsulates.
 These may seem like minor differences, but for *simpler* actions signals require much less code and, more importantly, less RxJS experience, which can be extremely powerful but also really difficult for new (and even not-so-new) devs.

 ## Are we going to use only signals?